mikeramage/aoc2022/README.md

 ## Day 9
 Not bad I suppose.
 Quite methodical.
 I'm sure there's a way to do this in 3 lines, though.
 Took me about 100.

+## Day 10
+RKAZAJBR - that's what I shouted at the compiler.